photo courtesy of Burning Silver Photography

 Wanda Sundermann is a certified doula, ICD, through ICEA.
 She has been a practicing doula in the triangle area since 1990.
 She has attended over 600 births, in hospitals, homes and birth centers.
 In combining her skills as a massage therapist and birth doula she offers birthing couples comprehensive support for their birth.

 Wanda is no longer accepting new doula clients.
-She will continue to take repeat clients for now.

 THE BENEFITS OF HAVING A DOULA AT YOUR BIRTH